BhaveshLaku/hall-booking-system/README.md

 ### 3. Database Configuration:
 If you need to reset or modify your database, you can do so through pgAdmin or by using PostgreSQL's command-line interface.
 Make sure the database connection in application.properties is correctly configured to match your local PostgreSQL setup.
-Conclusion
-This README provides a comprehensive guide for setting up and running the Hall Booking System.
-Ensure that all the dependencies are correctly installed, the services are running, and the frontend is properly connected to the backend to ensure smooth functionality.

-Once your project is up and running, you should be able to interact with both the backend and frontend seamlessly.